cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/beaconalgo.md

 ### <a name="clustersearch"></a>__Detailed Cluster Search__

-Cluster Search is also known as DBScan, which stands for Density-Based Spatial Clustering of Applications with Noise.
-DBScan can identify clusters of different sizes within large data samples that contain noise and outliers.
-DBScan primarily uses two parameters: Minimum Points and EPS (Epsilion).
+Cluster Search is also known as DBSCAN, which stands for Density-Based Spatial Clustering of Applications with Noise.
+DBSCAN can identify clusters of different sizes within large data samples that contain noise and outliers.
+DBSCAN primarily uses two parameters: Minimum Points and EPS (Epsilon).
 The Minimum Points parameter represents the minimum number of data points (the threshold) that must be clustered together for a region to be considered dense.
 EPS is the maximum distance between two data points for them to be considered part of the same cluster.

-* DBScan cluster is a good choice for searching either [Fast Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon) or [Slow Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon).
-However, this is the slowest running algorithim.
+* DBSCAN clustering is a good choice for searching either [Fast Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon) or [Slow Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon).
+However, this is the slowest running algorithm.

 ![](../images/dbscan.png)